All reference books suggested that confronting is the best conflict resolution technique, and a project manager should use it in all cases.

 - When there is limited or no information available about the conflict.

-The advantage of this technique is that it saves your precious time that you can invest in some other productive activities.
+This technique saves precious time you can invest in other productive activities.

-There is a dispute with this conflict resolution technique: Some experts say that this is not a conflict resolution technique because when the conflict arises you simply avoid it, no action is taken from your side, and escaping is not a solution.
+There is a dispute with this conflict resolution technique: Some experts say this is not a conflict resolution technique because when the conflict arises you simply avoid it, no action is taken from your side.
+Escaping is not a solution.

 In smoothing, you give more concerns to other parties rather than yours.
-Here you try to just play down the situation and behave like the problem never existed.
+Here you try to downplay the situation and behave like the problem never existed.

 This technique can be used in the following cases: